pillow Tutorials

 • Open your zipper at least half way.

 • Sew around all four sides of the pillow using a 1/2″ seam allowance.
+It may be helpful to use a walking foot if your pillow front is quilted.

 • If you plan on frequently washing the pillow cover, or if you will be changing the pillow cover on and off often, you may want to sew around all the raw edges with a zig zag stitch or with a serger to keep the fabric from fraying as much.